 When I first started going to festivals and camping we kept our cooking pretty basic, like just hot dogs.
-While I still bring hot dogs every time, we do it up big now.
+While I still love my hot dogs are Camp Kitchen has evolved to really bring everything we need to make a killer meal in the woods.
 Meats, veggies and (of course) a cheese plate are the norm.
 To execute this perfectly, you have to have all the right tools on hand.
 Here are some tips from the pros to make you an expert camp chef.
-If you need help with what else to pack check out my festival camping guide.

 Keep a box with all the necessities you will need to cook and remember to keep it stocked.